soorena110/ReactLightChart/README.md

-    minimumValue?: number;                  // the minimum value on the chart, used when you want to scale the chart. maximumValue?: number;                  // the maximum value on the chart, used when you want to scale the chart. renderLabels?: (value: number) => React.ReactNode; // If you want to map or show labels of indexes different, you can use this function to change them.
+    minimumValue?: number;                  // the minimum value on the chart, used when you want to scale the chart. maximumValue?: number;                  // the maximum value on the chart, used when you want to scale the chart. renderLabels?: (value: number, index: number) => React.ReactNode; // If you want to map or show labels of indexes different, you can use this function to change them.
 }
 ```